ng-Classic/ng-classic/aio/content/guide/routing-with-urlmatcher.md

     </code-example>

-    When prompted with `Would you like to add Angular routing?`, select `Y`.
+    When prompted with `Would you like to add Angular Classicrouting?`, select `Y`.

     When prompted with `Which stylesheet format would you like to use?`, select `CSS`.